John Sherman takes over as Kansas City Royals controlling owner

 - PlayBallKC LLC

-- Alan Atterbury, Blue Note, LLC
+- Alan Atterbury, J.B.
+Hebenstreit and Don Wagner -- Blue Note, LLC

 (0) comments